-If you are not satisfied with the decision of your Program Area Coordinator and/or the Associate Head for Graduate Studies, you can appeal by writing a letter containing pertinent information to the Department Head (or, if the grievance involves the Department Head, to Assistant Dean Anne Kopera of the Graduate College).
+If you are not satisfied with the decision of your Program Area Coordinator and/or the Associate Head for Graduate Studies, you can appeal by writing a letter containing pertinent information to the Department Head (or, if the grievance involves the Department Head, to the Graduate College - gradsuccess@illinois.edu or (217) 333-4610).
 At any time, you may discuss the problem with any faculty member, including the Department Head and the Associate Head for Graduate Studies.
-Refer to the Appendix for a description of the complete policy.
+Refer to the appendix for a description of the complete grievance policy.